jo-wil/JAM/README.md

 # JAM.js

-JAM is a javascript tool for building web applications.
+JAM is a javascript library for building web applications.

 JAM provides automatic DOM updates when your data changes.